On the Lagrangian fillability of almost positive links: The Lagrangian fillability of almost positive links

-\end{thm} \begin{proof} This follows from Corollary~\ref{cor:almost-equality} and Lemma~\ref{lem:almost-equality2}. \end{proof} Here, we give an alternative proof of \cite[Corollary~1.2]{tagami5} \footnote{In \cite[Corollary~1.2]{tagami5}, the author made a grammatical mistake in the statement. }. \begin{cor}[{\cite[Corollary~1.2]{tagami5}}] Any almost positive knot is not homogeneous. \end{cor} \begin{proof} In \cite[Theorem~4]{homogeneous}, Cromwell proved that a homogeneous knot $K$ which satisfies $2g_{3}(K)=-\max \operatorname{deg}_{v} P_{K}(v,z)$ is a positive knot.
-Since almost positive knots are not positive, by Theorem~\ref{thm:main1}, any almost positive knot is not homogeneous. \end{proof} \begin{cor}[{\cite[Theorem~9.16]{abe-tagami1}}] All fibered almost positive knots are strongly quasipositive. \end{cor} \begin{proof} Hedden \cite[Theorem~1.2]{Hedden2} proved that for a fibered knot $K'$, the knot is strongly quasipositive if and only if $\tau(K')=g(K')$.
-By Theorem~\ref{thm:main1}, $K$ is strongly quasipositive. \end{proof} \begin{rem} Abe and the author \cite[Corollary~1.7]{abe-tagami1} proved that Corollary~\ref{cor:homogeneous} is also true for almost positive links. \end{rem} \begin{rem} The author \cite[Remark~3.1]{tagami5} conjectured that any almost positive diagram of an almost positive knot satisfies (P$1$).
+where $g_{3}(D)$ is the genus of the Seifert surface obtained from $D$ by Seifert's algorithm. \end{cor} \begin{proof} Stoimenow \cite[Corollary $5$ and the proof of Theorems $5$ and $6$]{stoimenow1} proved that $g_{3}(K)=g_{3}(D)-1$.
+The author \cite{tagami5} proved that $g_4(K)=g_3(K)$ for any almost positive knot $K$.
+Hence, by Corollary~\ref{cor:fillable-equality}, we finish the proof.
+We remark that we obtain a $2$-graded normal ruling of $\Lambda $ by switching all positive crossings except the positive crossing given in the property $(P2)$, where $\Lambda $ is the exact Lagrangian fillable Legendrian knot constructed in the proof of Theorem~\ref{lem:fillable1}. \end{proof} \begin{rem} The author \cite[Remark~3.1]{tagami5} conjectured that any almost positive diagram of an almost positive knot satisfies (P$1$).
 However, it is false.
 In fact, it is known that $10_{145}$ is almost positive.
 On the other hand, $10_{145}$ has an almost positive diagram satisfying (P$2$) (see Figure~\ref{fig:picture1}).
 In \cite[Theorem~1.4]{stoimenow4} Stoimenow proved that there exist almost positive knots with either none or all of their almost positive diagrams having minimal genus.
-In other wards, there are two almost positive knots $K_{1}$ and $K_{2}$ such that all almost positive diagram of $K_1$ satisfy (P$1$) and all almost positive diagram of $K_2$ satisfy (P$2$).
+More precisely, Stoimenow proved that there are two almost positive knots $K_{1}$ and $K_{2}$ such that any almost positive diagram $D_{1}$ of $K_1$ satisfies (P$1$) and any almost positive diagram $D_{2}$ of $K_2$ satisfies (P$2$).
+By \cite[Corollary~5]{stoimenow1}, we have $g(D_{1})=g_{3}(K_{1})$ and $g(D_{2})-1=g_{3}(K_{2})$.
 This is the negative answer to \cite[Question~3]{stoimenow1} which asks whether any almost positive link has an almost positive diagram of minimal genus. \end{rem}